Yeti-CMS/Yeti-Simple-Persistence-Layer/README.md

 ## Yeti CMS
 This module is designed to work with the`Yeti CMS` frontend (https://github.com/Yeti-CMS/yeti-frontend).

+## Known Issues
+- Not a very robust solution.
+- Not very secure (a single password).
+Especially true if you're not using HTTPS.
+- `Page Published!` is displayed after each successful AJAX request, even if you enter the wrong password and it is *not* actually published.

 ## Like it?
 Want to do something better?
 Pull requests / forks welcome!